This example shows how to use the Mapping Toolbox to create a world map.

 Latitude and longitude specify the position of a point on the surface of a planet.

-The Earth can be modeled as a perfect sphere, an oblate spheroid, or a geoid.
+The Earth can be modeled as a perfect sphere, an oblate spheroid, an ellipsoid, or a geoid.

 A map projection transforms a curved surface such as the Earth onto a two-dimensional plane.